-Accessibility Strategies in the D2L Content Tool
+Accessibility Strategies in the Brightspace Content Tool

 Keep Navigation Consistent

-D2L is designed to give your site a consistent structure.
+Brightspace is designed to give your site a consistent structure.
 You, however, control the organization of the Content you add.

 Note